 For this reason, the HFD has launched the initiative #DigitalChangeMaker and wants to offer students the opportunity to think together about higher education in a new, creative and innovative way and to actively participate in shaping discourses in an exciting community of experts from different backgrounds.
 This core team of student experts from all over Germany wants to create new opportunities for committed young people to discuss the future of their digitally influenced learning worlds and to find their own ways of actively shaping this future.

-Since October 2020, the third cohort of #DigitalChangeMaker is working together creatively & productively for a year, all members constantly being in close contact with each other through joint workshop meetings, monthly AG calls and project team calls.
-During the digital kick-off meetings on October 2 and 16, we formed five project teams in which we are working together agilely during the joint AG year:
+Starting in October 2020, the third cohort of #DigitalChangeMaker worked together creatively & productively for a year, all members constantly being in close contact with each other through joint workshop meetings, monthly AG calls and project team calls.
+Over the course of the year, five project teams were formed in which we worked together agilely:

 The second #DigitalChangeMaker cohort started on the weekend before the HFDcon into its working year.
 In the context of the prelude meeting, the working group members tackled the big questions: What does the university 4.0 look like?
 What are the needs of the students of the future?
 What concrete measures can be taken to meet the challenges of the future?
 In the course of the weekend, the DigitalChangeMakers worked out the following main topics for themselves: Network and Communication, University 4.0 and Sustainability and Digitialization.

 ++ More information on the kick-off weekend of the DigitalChangeMakers 2019/20: René Rahrt reports on the kick-off meeting in the HFD blog and presents the project ideas and next steps.+++Here we go!
 The Digital Changemakers 2019/2020 start their year with a lot of energy and exciting project ideas.